calf-studio-gear/CTK/README.md

 It comes with a slightly modified pugl library for event and window handling and utilizes cairo graphics library for drawing.

+## Events

 CTK offers callback-based event handling per widget.

+Generic events are handled by the UI in dedicated queues which fire the events in correct order of the visibility (z value and order inside a container).
+Some abstract events like click, dragging and hovering are available.
+The widget class handles adding, removing and firing of custom events.

+## Rendering

 CTK has optimized rendering and compositing and full nesting and stacking capabilities.
 All widgets own a cairo surface they are drawing on.
 Container